 - Select Dispute an Error

 - You’ll be prompted to complete a form regarding ownership and accuracy.
 You can choose to dispute either the ownership or the accuracy of an account, but not both.

 - Ownership: Choose this if the account is not yours.

 - Accuracy: Choose this if the item on the report belongs to you, but the details are wrong

-Step 3: What to expect after filing a Direct Dispute ™
+What to expect after filing a Direct Dispute

 TransUnion typically completes its investigation within 30 days of the date they receive your request.
 TransUnion will review your dispute request and let you know if the item(s) will stay on your report or be modified or removed.
 Filing a dispute request does not guarantee that TransUnion will change your report.

 If TransUnion makes a change to your report as a result of your dispute, you’ll see it on Credit Karma after we get the updated information from TransUnion.
-Keep in mind that Credit Karma isn’t able to make the change to your credit information, we depend on TransUnion to provide us with updated information.
+Keep in mind that Credit Karma isn’t able to make the change to your credit report, and that we depend on TransUnion to provide us with any updated information.

 What if I don’t agree with the results?